Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Enforcement will be improving over the coming years.

 If you don’t have your Transfer Pricing documentation and arrangements prepared, you risk being singled out by the revenue department.
 If they want to choose any particular timeframe within a five-year period, they will be able to.
-This means they could request your documentation for 2019 at any time until May 2025 (for December year-ended companies).
+This means for example that the revenue department could request your documentation for the 2022 year at any time until May 2028 (for December year-ended companies).

 Similarly, suppose your company is generating over 200 million Baht in revenues each year, you’ll need to pay particular attention to the Transfer Pricing Disclosure form – not only is it crucial for when the revenue department wants to check your compliance with the law, but it will be used later as a risk assessment tool by the revenue department as a means of determining at-risk businesses.